 This is the most effective treatment for moderate or severe obstructive sleep apnoea syndrome.
 It may be used to treat mild sleep apnoea if other treatments are not successful.
 This treatment involves wearing a mask when you sleep.
 A quiet electrical pump is connected to the mask to pump room air into your nose at a slight pressure.
 The slightly increased air pressure keeps the throat open when you are breathing at night and so prevents the blockage of airflow.
 The improvement with this treatment is often very good, if not dramatic.

 If CPAP works (as it does in most cases) then there is an immediate improvement in sleep.
 Also, there is an improvement in daytime well-being, as daytime sleepiness is abolished the next day.
 Snoring is also reduced or stopped.
 The device may be cumbersome to wear at night but the benefits are usually well worth it.
 Comments like "I haven't slept as well for years" have been reported from some people after starting treatment with CPAP.

 Lifelong treatment is needed.
 Sometimes you can have problems with throat irritation or dryness or bleeding inside you nose.
 However, newer CPAP machines tend to have a humidifier fitted which helps to reduce these problems.

 Sleep apnoea mouthpieces

 The mandible is the lower jaw.
 There are devices that you can wear inside your mouth when you sleep.
 They work by pulling the mandible forward a little so that your throat may not narrow as much in the night.
 These devices look a bit like gum shields that sportspeople wear.
 Although you can buy these devices without a prescription, it is best to have one properly fitted by a dentist if one is recommended.
 These devices can work well in some cases.
-They tend to be used in mild OSAS or in people who are unable to tolerate CPAP treatment.
+They tend to be used in mild sleep apnoea or in people who are unable to tolerate CPAP treatment.